-‘People’s Convoy’ to drive through D.C.; permit for organized demonstration downtown partially denied
+‘People’s Convoy’ drives through D.C. after permit for organized demonstration downtown partially denied

 After taking the weekend off because of a snowstorm in the region, convoy organizers announced Monday the group would resume their usual Beltway loop.
 They left the Hagerstown Speedway about 10 a.m., but this time with plans for a detour into Washington.

-Mike Landis, a People’s Convoy co-organizer, said the group will drive on the Beltway, exit onto Interstate 395 and go past the Pentagon, then continue onto Interstate 295, return to the Beltway and finish the loop before heading to Hagerstown.

-“Today we’re getting right next to their walls,” Landis said.
+“Today we’re getting right next to their walls,” said Mike Landis, a People’s Convoy co-organizer.
 “We’re not going to go in and throat-punch them just yet, even though I know we would all love to do that.”

 Organizers decided to go through the city to display “a bigger presence,” convoy leader Brian Brase said in an interview.